Alexander Henry Haliday: Career

 From 1825 to 1840, Haliday spent most of his time in Dublin.
 He returned frequently to Clifden however, and spent much of his time in London and sometimes visited Lucca, where he stayed with the Pisani family.
 Haliday also spent much of his time collecting insects across England, most often with Francis Walker and John Curtis at the Darent river and Southgate.
 In 1835, he joined William Thompson on a tour of England and Wales which began in London at the British Museum and the Zoological Gardens and included visits to Matlock, the Lake District (Vale of Newlands), Crummock Water, Llangollen, and Snowdon.
 From 1841 and 1848, Haliday spent most, if not all, of his time away from Ireland, mainly at the Pisani family home in Lucca.
 In 1842, he was appointed High Sheriff of Antrim and lived in the townland of Ballyhowne in the parish of Carnmoney.

 From 1854 to 1860, after having moved back to Dublin, Haliday was employed as an Invertebrate Zoology lecturer at the University of Dublin.
 During these years, he also edited parts of the Natural History Review, became a founding member of the Dublin University Geological Society, gave lectures at meetings of the Dublin University Zoological Association (Trinity College), and curated the insect collections at the same university.
 He also made regular visits to London, usually staying with Henry Tibbats Stainton.
 These visits often coincided with meetings of the Entomological Society of London.

 Later life

 In February 1862, Haliday moved to Lucca.
 Following a trip to Sicily, he moved into Villa Pisani with his cousin, Mme.
 Pisani, and her family.
 Expeditions and meetings with entomologists became much more frequent.
-From 1862 until his death, Haliday traveled across Italy collecting insects, mainly in the North (Emilia-Romagna, Liguria, Lombardy, Piedmont, Aosta Valley, and Tuscany), although he made two trips to Sicily.
+From 1862 until his death, Haliday travelled across Italy collecting insects, mainly in the North (Emilia-Romagna, Liguria, Lombardy, Piedmont, Aosta Valley, and Tuscany), although he made two trips to Sicily.
 Various trips to Switzerland, France, and Bavaria followed, and in 1865, with Edward Perceval Wright, he made an entomological expedition to Portugal.
 In 1868 and 1870, he toured Sicily with Wright.
 Haliday died in Bagni di Lucca in 1870 and is buried there in the English Cemetery.